- 0 kr

 What is a 2-in-1 utility knife?
 Does Sollex have such a knife in stock?

 It is perceived as a stable knife with a good grip.
 Changing blades goes very easy and it takes max 15 seconds.
-Inside the knife you can be stored a dispenser with upto 10 extra replacement blades.
+In the knife can be stored a dispenser with up to 10 extra replacement blades.
 Roofers often change the blades of their knives because the blade gets sticky while cutting the roofing felt and then the sharpness gets lost.
 But although they often have to change blades, it is not very important that the blade change quickly.
 The most important thing is that the blade sits stably in the knife and it does so with Sollex 2000.
-In the area of the blade in the knife is a magnet that attracts the blade so it fits correctly.
-Among other things, it is the most versatile knife, which fits almost all utility blades the market.
+In the area of the blade in the knife is a magnet that attracts the blade and improves its stability.
+Among other things, it is the most versatile knife, which fits almost any utility blade, such as hook blade, straight utility blade, concave blade, long blades etc